peterandthejetsons/tb_gw_custom_mqtt_converters_shelly/README.md

 ## Origin

-The base of the code forked from the following issu:
+The base of the code forked from the following issue:
 - https://github.com/thingsboard/thingsboard-gateway/issues/826

 Many thanks to @ilseva and @samson0v!
 Thank you guys!